mrunal123451/prisma-session/README.md

 Overall, Prisma provides a more modern, efficient, and secure way to manage database interactions than many other ORMs, making it an attractive choice for many developers.
 ```

-3. Limitations of prisma
+**3. Limitations of prisma**

 ```
 While Prisma is a powerful tool for working with databases and has many advantages over traditional ORMs, there are some limitations to consider:

-Limited database support: While Prisma supports several popular databases such as MySQL, PostgreSQL, and SQLite, it does not support all databases.
+Limited database support : While Prisma supports several popular databases such as MySQL, PostgreSQL, and SQLite, it does not support all databases.
 If your application requires a specific database that Prisma does not support, you may need to use a different tool.

 No support for stored procedures or triggers: Prisma does not support stored procedures or triggers, which may be a limitation if your application requires complex database logic.